LIKP0/My-tiny-research/RegAug/README.md

 [Paper Link](https://kns.cnki.net/kcms2/article/abstract?v=ifIT5_n5_GfWGlsI1rA4rWoo2b818SX-SaQzTANQU71PepTEVXhl2Txdhd9Y9V-BGlKBroslm3nyZ4uUX48SVIkfADvynbYGiXwA8ZLDTE7XIIrF0VSl3ugEmB30b-2d9o8-h6Cw-hKmY4oSHWn8-E6C5nkaoyXAUMGVL4zwFKaAAg7YqYGNASxJO4dPv40YL7myOzZId6vJNqk6d-vRbw==&uniplatform=NZKPT).
 You can access the file directly in this directory.

 This is my first formal research in 2022 and I aim to improve the framework of DataAug.
 Unfortunately, the work was almost finished when I found another work (MPDUD) with very similar ideas, had been published. :cry: So I had to further develop it but the innovations didn't work well.
 I had to give it up after one year's struggling.
-At least, I got a lot of experiences on the "learning registration to learn segmentation (LRLS)" framework and I never cheat. :smile:
+At least, I got a lot of experiences on the "learning registration to learn segmentation (**LRLS**)" framework and I never cheat. :smile:

 ## Experiences
 1. The core of LRLS is: A deformation field can transform an image A to another image B, and the ground truth label of A can also be transformed to generate pseudo lables of B (**"propagate"**).
-The training of registration network to generate deformation fields is unsupervised so the total need is one ground truth label of atlas. ==> one-shot
+The training of registration network to generate deformation fields is unsupervised so the total need is one ground truth label of an atlas. ==> one-shot
 2. In my **own** opinion and experiments, the apperance transform branch in DataAug and MPDUD contributes **little** improvement to the data augmentation, if the downstream segmentation work is robust enough to the contrast noise (like [nnUNet](https://github.com/MIC-DKFZ/nnUNet)).
 3. Based on point 2, DO NOT USE advanced segmentation network if you want to show obvious improvement in LRLS :sweat_smile:: In DataAug and MPDUD, they employ a simple 2D UNet.
 4. The deformation fields are easier to learn for networks compared with direct reconstruction in image space.
 5. I trust "deformation" is more suitable for the real pathological change like ventrical enlargement and cortex atrophy.
-I believe the **potential** of "deformation" in medical image synthesis.
+I believe the great **potential** of "deformation" in medical image synthesis.

 ## 1 Motivations
 1. One-shot brain MRI segmentation